nilquera/assignment_1_963189/reports/Assignment-1-Report.md

-# This your assignment report

-It is a free form. you can add:

-- your designs
-- your answers to questions in the assignment
-- your test results
-- etc.

-The best way is to have your report written in the form of point-to-point answering the assignment.

 # Assignment 1 report

 In this file we look into the details of my solution for the first assignment.
-I will also answer the questions provided by the course.
+I will answer the questions provided by the course.

 # Design